sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 - Genuine tweeps/  little Marketing motivation => they like engagement but they shitpost and nerdpost, talk, interact.
 Here for fun.

-If you want to gain clout, do content creation, your goal should be to obviously gain your following by whatever content strategy you have share resources, tips, materials, anecdotes.
+If you want to gain clout, your goal should obviously be to gain your following by whatever content strategy you have share resources, tips, materials, anecdotes.
 And you wanna grab the attention of these folks and collaborate with them, conduct spaces etc.

-If you are on Twitter not to gain clout but for making a good netowrk, entertainment, enjoyment, discussing ideas, then you wanna be friends with genuine tweeps.
-Target certain niche and ecosystem people.
+If you are on Twitter not to gain clout but for making a good network, entertainment, enjoyment, discussing ideas, then you wanna be friends with genuine tweeps.
+Target certain niche and ecosystem people, mixer events (share you handles everywhere lol).
 I am more into this, so is the blog inclined towards being a genuine tweep.

 ## Finding "good mutuals/followers" aka friends

 You want some people to interact and share your ideas.
 Best case outcome is conversion from interactions to DM.
 DM to whatsapp.
 Finally, real life although I guess whatsapp also counts xD.

 Please read this thread by Amul.
-He's the OG networking guru.
+He's the OG of networking.
 (Despite his follower count, if you give him thoughtful replies, he will interact with you.
 Your aim should be to make similar friends).
 I have mentioned same text in a quote below the thread.

 {{< tweet user="amuldotexe" id="1436978387508031493" >}}